 Advanced course in design of microcontroller-based systems.
-Emphasis is on the application of microcontrollers and other VLSI components to real-time, interactive, and online problems.
+Emphasis is on the application of microcontrollers to real-time problems.
+Topics include the study of the differences in bare metal and embedded Linux implementations, developing applications including PID controllers, and system aspects such as bootloader design and watchdog supervision.

-Prerequisites: Admitted into an Engineering Professional Program and a grade of C or better in each of the following: CSE 3323, CSE 3442, and CSE 3313 (or concurrently).
+Prerequisites: Admitted into an Engineering Professional Program and a grade of C or better in each of the following: CSE 3323, CSE 3442, and CSE 3313.